Get insider access

 6.3 Wired Gaming

 The Sennheiser IE 200 are passable for wired gaming, particularly if you don't need built-in mic support since they don't already have a mic.
-That said, they have a neutral sound that ensures that dialogue sounds present and clear.
-Their bass range is underemphasized, so sound effects like footsteps are a bit more muted in the mix.
-Since they're in-ears, their soundstage doesn't feel the most immersive, so your audio seems like it's coming from inside your head rather than from the room around you.
-On the upside, these buds are comfortable enough for long gaming sessions.
+Their bass range is tight with a good amount of rumble and punch, so sound effects like footsteps don't interfere with dialogue.
+Since they're closed-back in-ears, your audio seems like it's coming from inside your head rather than from the room around you.
+On the upside, these buds are comfortable enough for long gaming sessions and don't require an amp to power them.

 Pros